 5 Star Review

 “This was fantastic!
 I have tried many zucchini bread recipes in the past but this one might be my favorite.
 It only lasted about 2 hours in my house!”— Stephanie —

 For this year’s zucchini bread season opener, I wanted a loaf that had incredible flavor, used wholesome, simple ingredients, and that was accessible to a variety of dietary needs.

 This zucchini bread is gluten free, but it does not taste gluten free.

 Like my Gluten Free Carrot Cake, this bread will be a revelation for anyone who has been burned by dense, heavy gluten free baked goods.
-It doesn’t need to be this way!

 The inside has a delightful spring.